Appearance

 Adding a Rule

-Rules can be added to a policy by clicking the Add Rule button.
+Rules can be added to a policy by clicking the Add Rule Before or Add Rule After button.
 This will open a new window to add a rule.
-You can also using the triple dogs to add rules above or below existing rules.
+You can also using the triple dots to add rules above or below existing rules.

 Defining Rule Triggers